Requirements for Unemployment Benefits in Ohio

 Thus, you will not meet unemployment insurance eligibility requirements if you were fired as a result of misconduct or failure to perform your job duties properly.
 You are also not a resident who qualifies for unemployment benefits if you quit your job voluntarily without providing an acceptable reason.

 In the event that you do meet the qualifications for unemployment compensation, you must maintain your eligibility on a weekly basis and report your job-seeking activities to the state.
 You must also participate in reemployment programs if required.
-If you would like to learn how to qualify for unemployment in Ohio, read the sections below:

-Who Qualifies for Unemployment Benefits in Ohio?
+Who Can Get Unemployment Benefits in Ohio?

 Residents must meet unemployment insurance eligibility in Ohio in order to receive the benefits of the insurance compensation.
 If you are an OH resident who is without work and looking to apply for unemployment compensation, you must have been laid off by your company through no fault of your own.
 Acceptable layoffs include if the company you work for is closing, if your project is ending or if there is not enough work for you at this point in time.